-Cicero, Skilful orator who reached the pinnacle of his long and somewhat distinguished career as a member of the Gang of Four who overthrew Maximus (Rudd).
-Other than this, he was a solid and dependable political performer who attained greater notoriety in his retirement with his forensic dissection of his former allies, his political foes and the bastardisation of the political process in general as the author of his magnum opus,”Pars Exhibeo: Stolidus Sub Democratam” (“Sideshow: Dumbing Down Democracy”), available for $XIX.VC ($19.95) online or from all good book stores and retail outlets … Lindsay Tanner
+Cicero, Skilful orator who reached the pinnacle of his long and distinguished career as a principal member of the infamous Gang of Four who overthrew Maximus Caesar (Rudd).
+Otherwise, Cicero was a solid and dependable political performer who would eventually attain even greater notoriety in his retirement with his forensic dissection of his former allies, his political foes and the bastardisation of the political process in general as the author of his magnum opus,”Pars Exhibeo: Stolidus Sub Democratam” (“Sideshow: Dumbing Down Democracy”), available for $XIX.VC ($19.95) online or from all good book stores and retail outlets … Lindsay Tanner

-Publius, Senate leader, but in spite of this is only a bit player, has no dialogue, and is virtually invisible.
+Publius, Senate leader, but in spite of this lofty position he is but a mere bit player, with no dialogue, and virtually invisible in the grand scheme of things.
 No mean feat in a faction full of faceless men15 … Chris Evans

-Popilius Lena, Senator, whose main claim to fame is that she suffers from strange seizures, where she becomes temporarily disorientated, believing that SHE is in fact the real, true Caesar.
-Usually, these seizures fortuitously coincide with major policy releases by the Senate … Christine Milne
+Popilius Lena, Senator, whose main claim to fame is that she repeatedly suffers from strange seizures, where she becomes temporarily disorientated, believing that SHE is in fact the real, true Caesar.
+Usually, these seizures seem to fortuitously coincide with the major policy releases by the Senate … Christine Milne

 Conspirators in the demise of Julia Caesar

-Marcus Brutus Swannius, A man of seemingly innocuous and uninspiring personality, who is nevertheless the ultimate bureaucrat.
-He is also the prime holder of Caesar’s purse strings.
-Pythagorus himself has marvelled at his mathematical prowess, through his ability to make a negative sum out of any two positive numbers- a concept now known as “Swannius’ constant”!
-Author of the political treatises: “The Politics of Envy”, “Economics For Dummies”, and “How To Bite The Hand That Feeds You: An Instructional Guide”16 … Wayne Swan
+Marcus Brutus Swannius, A man of seemingly innocuous and uninspiring personality, who is nevertheless the ultimate career bureaucrat.
+He is also the principal holder of Caesar’s purse strings.
+Pythagorus himself has marvelled at his mathematical prowess, particularly his ability to make a negative sum out of any two positive numbers- a concept now known as “Swannius’ constant”!
+Author of a triumvirate of political treatises: “The Politics of Envy”, “Economics For Dummies”, and “How To Bite The Hand That Feeds You: An Instructional Guide”16 … Wayne Swan

-Cassius, A man of overarching ambition and delusions of grandeur, given his absence of mandate and the lack of practical applicability for his grand schemes of social transformation and “world governance”17.
+Cassius, A man of overarching ambition and delusions of grandeur, given his absence of political mandate, and the lack of practical applicability for his grand schemes of social transformation and “world governance”17.
 A devotee of Ludditus18, he believes that the plebeians should all return to a stone age existence, living hand to mouth in caves.
 The lean and hungry look indeed!
-A devout worshipper of the Earth mother Gaia, the god Sol (God of the Sun) and the four Venti (Gods of the four winds), he allows no worship of any other power under his auspices19 … Bob Brown
+A devout worshipper of the Earth mother Gaia, the principal deity Sol (God of the Sun) and the four Venti (Gods of the four winds), he allows no worship of any other power under his auspices19 … Bob Brown

-Casca, Chief conspirator in the political coup that brought down Maximus, prior to installing Julia as Caesar.
-Son-in-law of the Roman Praetor Quentinia, his political ambition and blatant opportunism is only matched in magnitude by the blandness of his rather beige personality.
-Famed around the globe for agreeing wholeheartedly with whomever he believes can best serve his purposes, even extending to situations where he doesn’t know what the person in question has actually said!
+Casca, Chief co-conspirator in the political coup that brought down Maximus, prior to installing Julia as Caesar in his stead.
+Son-in-law of the Roman Praetor Quentinia, his political ambition and blatant opportunism is only matched in magnitude by the blandness of his rather beige and uninspiring personality.
+Famed around the globe for publicly agreeing wholeheartedly with whomever he believes can best serve his purposes, even extending this sycophancy to situations where he doesn’t know what the person in question has actually said!
 Watch your backs everyone! … Bill Shorten

 Trebonius, A man of humble origins who rose from these uninspiring beginnings to become a complete anachronism once he reached his political zenith.
-His practical background in a useful trade and extensive experience in a range of policy areas made him conspicuously overqualified to advance to hold high public office within his faction’s political apparatus … Martin Ferguson
+His practical background in a useful trade, and his extensive experience across a range of policy areas made him conspicuously overqualified to advance to holding high public office within his faction’s political apparatus … Martin Ferguson

-Metallus Cimber, Former Lyre musician, unexpectedly elevated in the ranks due to the public profile this had given him, only to then be scapegoated, gutted and cast aside by Maximus, in the twinkling of an eye.20 Apart from this ignominious fall from grace, he was responsible for overseeing a string of policy failures in various portfolios, suggesting a singular talent for neatly sidestepping success in order to snatch defeat figuratively from the jaws of victory.
-Known also for his epileptiform gyrations in his previous incarnation as a musician, a skill which has since no doubt come in handy in his latest role as his government’s chief whipping boy and javelin catcher! … Peter Garrett
+Metallus Cimber, Former lyre musician, unexpectedly elevated in the ranks due to the public profile this talent had given him, only to then be scapegoated, gutted and cast aside by Maximus Caesar in the twinkling of an eye.20 Prior to this ignominious fall from grace, he was responsible for overseeing a string of policy failures in various portfolios, suggesting a singular talent for neatly sidestepping success in order to snatch defeat from the jaws of victory.
+Renowned for his strange performances of epileptiform gyrations in his previous incarnation as a musician, a skill which no doubt came in handy in his later role as his government’s chief whipping boy and javelin catcher! … Peter Garrett

-Flavius, Unabashed supporter of Caesar, in spite of any pretense to objectivity, when acting as arbiter in senatorial debates.
-Fails to hide his true ideological biases and beliefs during political discourses, much to the chagrin of Julia’s adversaries … Tony Jones
+Flavius, Unabashed supporter of Caesar, in spite of any pretense to objectivity when acting as an arbiter in senatorial debates.
+He fails to hide his ideological biases and true beliefs during political discourses, much to the chagrin of Julia Caesar’s adversaries … Tony Jones

 Marcellus, aka Sanctimonius, Chief apologist for Caesar and her cronies, this gentleman has a long history of running interference for her faction’s failures and entrenched corruption.
-He uses his position to not only egregiously attack her opposition regardless of the merit of their actions, but then on the head of a pin he turns into a compliant lap dog whenever his pals have courted controversy, been caught with fingers in the till, or fallen foul of their lack of policy acumen ...
+He uses his position to not only attack her opposition regardless of the merit of their actions, but then, on the head of a pin, he turns into a compliant lap dog whenever his pals have courted controversy, been caught with fingers in the till, or have otherwise fallen foul of their lack of policy acumen ...
 Kerry O’Brien

 Three Soothsayers, Readers of Entrails and holders of the secret knowledge of Portents, controllers of the Cosmos – their motto being “Scienta certus est” (“The science is settled”)22 … Tim Flannery,Will Steffen, Ross Garnaut